d-duan/fw13-ryzen7640-diy/README.md

 Follow FW's official [guide](https://guides.frame.work/Guide/Windows+11+Installation+on+the+Framework+Laptop+13+(AMD+Ryzen%E2%84%A2+Series)/214) and make a bootable usb with the LTSC image using Rufus to bypass the network requirement (AMD build specific).\
 Refer to [this thread](https://community.frame.work/t/solved-usb-audio-problems-with-framework-16/60636) for a potential audio issue & fix.

+Also, MAS' guide points to [this de-telemetry guide](https://gist.github.com/ave9858/a2153957afb053f7d0e7ffdd6c3dcb89) by ave9858.
+Further debloating could be needed but I will leave it for now.
+Running LTSC is already without most of the annoying MS features.

 ---